 Another vacancy lies between Uranus and Neptune.
-Distances in the solar system are measured in astronomical units or AU, one unit being defined as the mean distance between the Sun and the Earth.
+Distances in the solar system are measured in astronomical units or AU, one unit being the mean distance between the Sun and the Earth.
 The orbits of Uranus and Neptune are 11 AU apart, twice the entire distance between the Sun and Jupiter.
 With Uranus’s axis tilted 98 degrees it certainly seems as if something catastrophic occurred in this region.
-Was the axis knocked sideways by a massive asteroid?

 All but one of the planets orbit within 3.5° of a single plane, the plane of the ecliptic.
-The exception is Mercury, with an inclination of 7°; its orbit is also the least circular.
-Asteroids tend to orbit at a much more inclined angle: the majority within 20° of the plane, a few up to 40°.
+The exception is Mercury, with an inclination of 7°.
+Its orbit is also the least circular.
+Asteroids tend to orbit at a much more inclined angle, the majority within 20° of the plane, a few up to 40°.
 In the nebula hypothesis, the 3-dimensional cloud collapses into a planar disc and the planetary bodies accreting out of it settle close to the plane.
 In the design hypothesis, the planets were created and their original orbits would have been exactly on the same plane (any randomness would imply, misleadingly, a physical cause for the randomness).
 In either scenario, any significant deviation from the plane implies a measure of disturbance.
 The asteroids were disturbed by collisions.
 Repeated jostling within the belt resulted in cycles of break-up and re-aggregation that continue to this day.
 Impact scars are common even on quite small asteroids.
 The planets were disturbed by primeval impacts, collectively known as the ‘Late Heavy Bombardment’.
 The Moon is covered in craters, the largest of them 2500 km across.

 Fragments from the explosions shot out in all directions.
 Those that shot out in roughly the same direction as the orbit of a former planet would have remained at that distance.
 Fragments that shot out in other directions would (i) sooner or later have crashed into the Sun or other planets, (ii) been captured by other planets to become their satellites, or (iii) have attained solar orbits of their own.